 What’s a trip to Durham without a visit to see the Durham Bulls play ball?
 On your next trip to take in a ballgame, grab a beer from Bull Durham Beer Co.
-For baseball season, the brewery serves a pair of beers, the kolsch and wheat, two beers that are light and crisp and, as they say, drinkable “for nine innings on a hot summer day.”
+For baseball season, the brewery serves a pair of beers, the kolsch and light ale, two beers that are light and crisp and, as they say, “made to be enjoyed on hot Carolina nights watching your home team.”
 And the taproom?
 We’ll it’s one that can’t be beat: the Durham Bulls Athletic Park.